 Steps to Reproduce

 It’s possible in versions of Angular starting from 1.0.0 to conduct a Regular Expression Denial of Service (ReDoS) attack via the $resource service due to the usage of an insecure regular expression.
-If a malicious actor carefully composes an insecure regular expression and provides it to the service, it can cause catastrophic backtracking and monopolize system resources.
+If a malicious actor carefully composes an insecure resource URL value and provides it to the service, it can cause catastrophic backtracking and monopolize system resources.
 A proof of concept demonstrating this exploit is available on StackBlitz.

 Addressing the Issue

-The fix for this exploit is available in AngularJS XLTS versions 1.9.1 and 1.5.17; site owners should update to these versions.
+The fix for this exploit is available in XLTS for AngularJS versions 1.9.1 and 1.5.17; site owners should update to these versions.

 Learning and Prevention

 In the attack, the regular expression engine executes a set of steps as it attempts to find a match.
 Some of these steps can be accomplished quickly while others, especially those that fail, take much longer.
-In this case, when the browser attempts to resolve a regular expression carefully crafted by the attacker, the browser may spend an extraordinary amount of time returning a result as it backtracks to try alternative matches.
+In this case, when the browser attempts to match a carefully crafted input with the vulnerable regular expression, the browser may spend an extraordinary amount of time returning a result as it backtracks to try alternative matches.

 Conclusion